Eduardo Cabra: Calle 13

-Visitante has been a musician most of his life, but it was not until 2004 that he began making music with his stepbrother, giving the band the name Calle 13 (band).
+Visitante has been a musician most of his life, but it was not until 2004 that he began making music with his stepbrother, giving the band the name Calle 13.
 The stepbrothers hosted their music on a website, and began searching for a record label in order to release their music commercially.
 After sending demo tapes to White Lion Records, the duo was offered a record deal.
 The duo gained recognition for their controversial song "Querido FBI", which responded to the killing of Filiberto Ojeda Ríos, a militant activist in the Puerto Rican independence movement.

 Cabra chose his stage name "Visitante" because that is how he had to identify himself to the guard every time he returned to his brother's house in Trujillo Alto.
 Visitante's influences come from numerous musical genres.
 Artists that were influential on him included salsa master Rubén Blades, singer-songwriter Silvio Rodríguez and writer Tite Curet Alonso.
-As musical director of Calle 13 (band), he created several of the most popular rhythms of the 21st century and catapulted the group to levels never before seen in the genre.
+As musical director of Calle 13, he created several popular rhythms and elevated the group to significant standing in the genre.

-Eduardo functioned as multi-instrumentalist, musical directos, arranger, and producer of every album the band released during their 10 years of career.
+Eduardo functioned as multi-instrumentalist, musical director, arranger, and producer of every album the band released during their 10 year career.
 All together, Visitante and his band Calle 13 have won 19 Latin Grammy Awards and 3 Grammys, the most by any group.

 Debut album

-In January 2006, their first album, Calle 13, is released and results in incredible success.
-The band wins its first three Latin Grammys, and becomes in the band with most wins that year.
+In January 2006, their first album, Calle 13, was released and was a large success.
+The band won its first three Latin Grammys, and became the group with the most wins that year.

 Internationalization

 After the unexpected success of the initial album and after traveling around Latin America looking for inspiration, they released their second album Residente o Visitante in 2007.
 For this album, he collaborated for the first time with international artists such as La Mala Rodríguez, Vicentico and Bajofondo Tangoclub, among others.
-This was the band's first album to reach number 1 on the Billboard charts and for which they won their first Grammy Awards for Best Latin Urban Album.
+This was the band's first album to reach number 1 on the Billboard charts and the album for which they won their first Grammy Award for Best Latin Urban Album.

-"Entren Los Que Quieran" is the album with the most Latin Grammy Awards in history, and Eduardo was nominated for the first time as best individual producer by the Grammys Awards.
+"Entren Los Que Quieran" is the album with the most Latin Grammy Awards in history, and Eduardo was nominated for the first time as best individual producer by the Grammy Awards.

 After the band became known world-wide, and obtained multiple recognitions, Multi Viral was released, an ambitious album that took a year to record and whose production was made almost entirely in La Casa del Sombrero, Eduardo's production label.
 The record was produced by his own record label and was mixed by Michael Brower and Ritch Costey.
 For this album, Eduardo was nominated for the second time as the best producer of the year at the Latin Grammy Awards.

 In 2015, he decided to take a break to take on individual projects.